 Apple Pay Suica and PASMO are very convenient but what if you need a paper trail ?
-You have store purchase paper receipts of course but no paper record for recharges or commute plans purchased via Apple Pay or Suica/PASMO App that you might need for company travel expense reports.
-There are three options, each offering slightly different transaction records for the card.
+You have store purchase paper receipts of course but no paper record for recharges or commute plan renewals or purchases in Apple Pay Wallet or in Suica/PASMO App that you might need for company travel expense reports.
+There are three options, each offering slightly different transaction detail configurations.
 The below screenshots show Apple Pay Suica but also apply to Apple Pay PASMO.

-Wallet keeps a simple list of the most recent Suica • PASMO transactions, things added or deduced to the balance and ‘No Charge’ NFC card reads.
-The only way to print this is to take a screen shot, but is limited and might not be enough for your needs.
+Wallet keeps a simple list of the recent Suica • PASMO transactions, things added to or deduced from the balance and ‘No Charge’ NFC card reads.
+The only way to print this is to take a screen shot, but this might not be enough for your needs.
 There is also the problem that the Suica or PASMO card transaction record is wiped when the card is removed from Wallet or transferred to another device (Apple Watch, new iPhone, etc.).
-The transaction record is not really lost: it still lives on the cloud but is wiped from the local device.
+The transaction record is not really lost: it still lives on in Mobile Suica but is wiped from the local device.
+Despite the limitations Wallet App is the only place to get Suica or PASMO transaction details in English or your iPhone set language.
+All other options that follow are Japanese language only.

 Option #2 Suica App • PASMO App